-Defining Application Settings, Secrets and Feature Flags
+Defining Secrets, Application Settings and Feature Flags

-Application settings, secrets and feature flags can be defined in a JSON file, which can be stored alongside the application code in the repository.
+Secrets, application settings and feature flags can be defined in a JSON file, which can be stored alongside the application code in the repository.
 This file will be used to import the configuration data into the Azure App Configuration instance.
 In particular, two JSON files should be created:

-• secrets.json: This file contains sensitive data that should be stored in Azure KeyVault.
+secrets.json: This file contains sensitive data that should be stored in Azure KeyVault.appsettings.json: This file contains application settings and feature flags.

 src/